 - Software that performs image processing to detect cancer.

 - Software that regulates an installed medical device, like a pacemaker.

 - Software that regulates an infusion pump to administer a drug.

 - Software that calculates the drug dose for a patient, based on personalized data.

-It could be that the product is neither GxP regulated nor a medical device.
-This might be the case of a fitness mobile application, intended to track user’s steps, count burnt calories during physical exercise, etc., or any other application which does not fall under GxP or medical device regulation.
-In this case, we must check if there are any other regulatory requirements related to healthcare compliance in the countries where we are planning to make the solution available for use.
-Regulatory affairs professionals should be able to provide this valuable information.
+It could be that the solution is neither GxP regulated nor a medical device.
+This might be the case of a fitness mobile application, a mobile application that helps patients track their symptoms and reminds them to take medication, a web-based application that provides treatment recommendations (i.e., electronic version of medical practices), or any other solution which does not fall under GxP or medical device classification.
+In this case, we must check if there are any regulatory requirements related to health care compliance in the countries where we are planning to make the solution available for use.

 Apart from these health-related regulatory requirements, there are other regulatory requirements we must consider and include in our assessment, such as SOX (Sarbanes–Oxley Act), data privacy (i.e. GDPR), cybersecurity, etc.

 Cybersecurity is a hot topic.
 Especially for medical devices, and manufacturers should put the focus to ensure they build solutions with the lowest possible number of vulnerabilities.
 Regulatory bodies know this is a highly critical aspect of some products using connectivity technologies and, as a consequence, they are increasingly tightening cybersecurity requirements and encouraging companies to develop products that incorporate security by design.
 Recently, a medical device was recalled (Class I recall, the most serious type of recall) by the FDA due to potential cybersecurity risks.2